 photography

-It is my great pleasure to introduce you to Virginia.
-I am so deeply enamoured with her work, you can safely assume that any recent photograph of me or my family is a Sweet Ginger creation.
+It is our great pleasure to introduce you to Virginia.
+We are so deeply enamoured with her work, you can safely assume that any recent photograph of our CEO or family is a Sweet Ginger creation.

-HoneyBook is THE software solution that has created the greatest freedom and ease in my business.
-Because its feature includes every. single. client interaction tool, I can stay laser focused on you.
+HoneyBook is the software solution that has created the greatest freedom and ease in our business.
+We can focus on you because of its full suite of business management and client interaction tools.

 What HoneyBook is to customer relationship management software, ClickUp is to project management software.
-All that great feedback you give me?
-This is how I track and execute it.
+We use ClickUp for lead magnet funnel strategies, and so much more.

 We've been using Keeper to protect family passwords and streamline our home admin for YEARS.
 So, when I began my web design career, using Keeper for my business was the easiest choice ever.